 International Volunteer HQ offers affordable nursing student volunteer opportunities, as well as registered nurse volunteer abroad programs.
 If you’re an aspiring healthcare professional, we also offer nursing volunteer opportunities abroad for pre nursing and pre med students.

-What nursing volunteer opportunities abroad are available for nursing students and pre med students?
+What nursing volunteer opportunities abroad are available for nursing students and pre nursing students?

-Pre nursing students or nursing students at any point in their studies can gain medical experience in a variety of settings on IVHQ’s medical and healthcare volunteer projects in India (Delhi), Vietnam, Tanzania, Costa Rica, Guatemala, Argentina, Bali, Zambia and Peru (Cusco).
+Pre nursing students or nursing students at any point in their studies can gain medical experience in a variety of settings on IVHQ’s medical and healthcare volunteer projects in Argentina (Buenos Aires or Cordoba), Costa Rica, Guatemala, India (Delhi), Vietnam, Tanzania, Bali, Zambia and Peru (Cusco).

 On these projects, nursing and medical students can expect to support a range of tasks, working across a variety of healthcare settings.
 This can include providing basic patient care, taking vitals, dressing wounds, triage nursing, and helping to prepare medical equipment.
 There are also opportunities to observe local doctors and nurses in operating rooms, as well as shadow their daily routines.